tall-josh/niarc2016/project-01-niarc.md

 See [Bill of Materials](https://docs.google.com/spreadsheets/d/1BNu4O4Z2-xrcN5LvTsnapARwNEMQqaJ9qOLK6T70Q-o/edit?usp=sharing)

-After first 3d printing all the parts to assure everything fit we had the parts machined out of billot aluminium.
+After first 3D printing all the parts to ensure everything fit we had the parts machined out of billot aluminium.
 Also as a precaution we ordered enough parts for two full robots, we even had a spare LIDAR from the previous year.

 ![solidworks-model](resources/final-assembly.png)
 ![render](resources/full-pretty-render.png)